Zuolong: As a basal coelurosaur

-As a Basal Maniraptoromorph
+As a basal maniraptoromorph

 Zuolong is a part of the analysis conducted by Fernando Novas and colleagues in their description of the basal coelurosaur Bicentenaria in 2012.
 Their phylogenetic analysis was relatively unresolved as a result of coding Santanaraptor as a wildcard taxon, so it was removed from their final analysis.
-In this analysis, they observed that femur length, which is viewed as a proxy for body size exhibited a continuous two-step decline at the base of coelurosauria and then again at the base of paraves.
+In this analysis, they observed that femur length, which is viewed as a proxy for body size exhibited a continuous two-step decline at the base of Coelurosauria and then again at the base of Paraves.
 This seemingly unbroken trend was used to classify Zuolong as a stem-maniraptoran based on the size estimates published for the holotype.
-This decrease in size is also explained as the cause of the rapid diversification of coelurosauria in the Middle or Late Jurassic.
+This decrease in size is also explained as the cause of the rapid diversification of coelurosaurs in the Middle or Late Jurassic.

 In 2020, a group of scientists led by Lida Xing from the Chinese Academy of Sciences published their description of a compsognathid, Xunmenglong.
 Their paper included a phylogenetic analysis based on the data set provided by Choiniere and colleagues in their 2014 description of Aorun.
 This analysis was unique in its inclusion of a dual analytical framework; the authors of both papers conducted a conventional phylogenetic analysis as well as one which coded several primary characters to account for the ontogeny of the sampled taxa.
 This was done because the holotype of Aorun was shown by histology to be a juvenile.

 This resulted in very different results depending on the analysis used.
-In the ontogeny analysis, Zuolong is recovered in the conventional position as a very early-diverging coelurosaur outside of tyrannoraptora.
-In the conventional analysis, Zuolong is recovered as being within maniraptoromorpha as the sister-taxon of Aorun, although they do not list any unambiguous synapomorphies for this clade.
+In the ontogeny analysis, Zuolong is recovered in the conventional position as a very early-diverging coelurosaur outside of Tyrannoraptora.
+In the conventional analysis, Zuolong is recovered as being within Maniraptoromorpha as the sister taxon of Aorun, although they do not list any unambiguous synapomorphies for this clade.
 Xing and colleagues use the discrepancy between their two analyses as an example of the need for additional specimens to be described before phylogenetic relationships can be confidently established.
 The results of both of their analyses can be seen below.